-The above are just a few of the most popular planned giving options.
-We are happy to work with you and your financial and legal advisors to consider which options are best for you and your family.
+We are happy to work with you and your financial or legal advisor to consider which planned giving options are best for you and your family.
 To get the conversation started, call Ray Slater, Director of Planned Giving, at 610-399-7917, or send an email to firstname.lastname@example.org.

 This information is general in nature and not intended as legal advice.
 Please talk to your legal or financial advisor about your specific circumstances.